 1886

 We’wha, a Zuni lhamana (Two Sprit), visits Washington and meets President Cleveland.
-We’wha was over 6 feet tall but presented as female and was accepted in Washington as a genuine “Indian Princesss.”
+We’wha was over 6 feet tall but presented as female and was accepted in Washington as a genuine “Indian Princess.”
 She excelled at weaving and pottery, crafts traditionally associated with women in Zuni culture.

 1919

 Dr. Magnus Hirschfeld establishes the Institute for Sexual Research in Berlin.
 Hirschfeld had been advocating for the repeal of Germany’s anti-gay legislation, Paragraph 175.
-He is interested in all aspects of human sexuality and gender expression and coigns the words transvestite and transsexual.
+He is interested in all aspects of human sexuality and gender expression and coins the words transvestite and transsexual.

 1928